Zzch3ng/5243-Final-Project-Team7/README.md

 ## Direct Results Download

+Data outputs are too large which can not upload to Github.
 If you want to directly view the generated results without rerunning the full pipeline, download the processed outputs and model artifacts from Google Drive:

 https://drive.google.com/drive/folders/1gx2zPE-AV8BgAMtIa6xlnyTtvpk4T6eU?usp=drive_link